Promotion digraphs: Standard tableaux

 We now describe properties of promotion digraphs that determine the entries of the corresponding tableau.

 \begin{definition} Let $\mathcal{D}$ be a digraph on vertex set $[n]$.
-A number $j \in [n]$ is an \newword{excedance} of $\mathcal{D}$ if there is an edge $i \to j$ for some $i < j$.
+A number $j \in [n]$ is an \newword{excedance} of $\mathcal{D}$ if there is an edge $i \to j$ for some $i < j$; similarly, $j$ is an \newword{antiexcedance} if there is an edge $i \to j$ for some $i > j$.
 We say $j$ is a \newword{nonexcedance} if it is not an excedance. \end{definition}